strashila/python-ci-tests/README.md

 The code in the project translates from Roman to Arabic numbers and vice versa, and a few unit tests
 update 1

+The current version works with Synopsys Copilot to scan the results there